omega8cc/boa/docs/RVM.md

 7. Install Gulp: `npm install -g gulp`
 8. Install Bower: `npm install -g bower`

 The special, single control file `~/static/control/compass.info` will enable RVM and NPM in all extra SSH accounts on your instance.
-If you delete this file, the system will remove RVM with all gems and npm packages from all SSH accounts on your Aegir Octopus Instance.
+If you delete this file, the system will remove RVM with all gems and npm packages from all SSH accounts on your Ægir Octopus Instance.

 Some gems may require the ability to build their native binaries during installation, which is not possible in the limited shell.
 When you initialize your account to support Ruby Version Manager (RVM), a few known problematic gems will be pre-installed automatically to limit these problems.